 Charles Sterling was a well-loved and respected man who always told it like it is.
 People often sought out his advice and relied on his wealth of knowledge.
 He will be remembered for his larger-than-life personality, his firm handshake, and his famous sayings.
 He is gone, but he certainly will not be forgotten by the many lives he touched.

 Charles leaves his devoted wife of 50 years, Mildred (Washington) Sterling, of Golinda; his son, Jason (Nicole) Sterling, of Golinda; his two daughters, Anika Sterling of Golinda and Ra Shaunda Sterling of Laurel, Maryland; his granddaughter Jaylah Sterling and grandson Jayden “PawPaw’s Boy” Sterling, both of Golinda; his sister, Patsy Farley, and brother Michael (Belinda) Sterling, both of Houston; sisters-in-law Christa Washington of Waco, and Ella (Charles) Jackson, of Houston; brothers-in-law Alvin Washington of Houston, Raymond (Arnette) Washington of Golinda, and Martin Washington of Houston; cousin Doris Marshall of Satin, Texas; aunt Ellie B. Taylor of Houston; and a host of nieces, nephews, cousins, extended grandchildren, and friends.

-To plant a tree in memory of Charles Sterling, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Charles Sterling, please visit our floral store.